paulinic/ogd_harmonizR/README.md

 The data will be collected from the Swiss Open Government Data portal opendata.swiss.

 ## Methods
 With the help of the LLM Claude by Anthropic AI, function scripts were created to inspect, harmonize and link the different data sets found on opendata.swiss.
+The LLM also supported in building the package, us9ng the devtools package.The package itself is written in R and being built with the tool R Studio.

 ## Testing